-As at November 30, 2021, the audit committee (the "Audit Committee") was comprised of four (4) independent directors, namely, Mr. Alain Trudeau, who has been acting as Chair since May 13, 2021 (in replacement of Paul Pommier), Gérald A. Lacoste, Gary Littlejohn and Frank Holler.
-Mr. Holler joined the Audit Committee on August 3, 2021.
+As at November 30, 2022, the audit committee (the "Audit Committee") was comprised of four (4) independent directors, namely, Mr. Alain Trudeau, who has been acting as Chair since May 13, 2021, Gérald A. Lacoste, Gary Littlejohn and Frank Holler.
 These individuals are still the current members of the Audit Committee.
 All of the Audit Committee members are financially literate within the meaning of National Instrument 52-110 - Audit Committees and Mr. Alain Trudeau was designated as a "financial expert" under U.S. securities rules during the last fiscal year.
 The Audit Committee members meet without executive officers at each meeting of the Audit Committee.
-During the fiscal year ended November 30, 2021, the Audit Committee met a total of four (4) times.
-Each member attended all meetings.
+During the fiscal year ended November 30, 2022, the Audit Committee met a total of four (4) times.